 Graduate certificates are awarded to students who desire interdisciplinary coursework to complement their graduate degree program or who, for academic, personal or professional reasons, desire graduate-level education not leading to a graduate degree.

-Prospective students seeking graduate certificates must be admitted to the Graduate School in a degree program or certificate program (a nondegree, Category A program).
+Prospective students seeking graduate certificates must be admitted to the Graduate School in a degree program or certificate program (a nondegree category).
 New graduate students will apply using the application for admission.
-Students already in a graduate program or already holding an appropriate nondegree status must submit the online Declaration of Intent to Pursue a Graduate Certificate form1 to be formally approved to pursue the chosen certificate(s).
+Students already in a graduate program or already holding an appropriate nondegree status must submit the online Declaration of Intent to Pursue a Graduate Certificate form to be formally approved to pursue the chosen certificate(s).
 All Graduate School policies relative to the admission criteria mentioned previously apply.

 More information about the completion requirements for Graduate Certificates can be found in the Certificates in Graduate Programs section of the Graduate Catalog.